sscs-ose/sscs-ose-code-a-chip.github.io/FAQ.md

 **Question:** Is it required to have a GDS as a result of my notebook?

 **Answer:** An end-to-end flow is encouraged but not required.
 Focusing on the key idea as well as providing simulation graphs and documenting thoroughly your notebook would be more interesting.

+##
+**Question:** What if a tool has a bug or a feature is missing?

+**Answer:** Describing a new idea at the schematic level using an automated modeling and/or simulation flow that works around the current open-source tools limitations are well received.